Chart Color Schemes

 Burnside lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Burnside (Vic.) has an estimated population of around 6,681 as of Feb 2026.
-This reflects an increase of 881 people (15.2%) since the 2021 Census, which reported a population of 5,800 people.
-The change is inferred from the resident population of 6,449, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 209 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,620 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Burnside's 15.2% growth since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Burnside (Vic.) had an estimated population of 6,681 as of Feb 2026.
+This is an increase of 881 people since the 2021 Census, which reported a population of 5,800.
+The change was inferred from AreaSearch's estimate of 6,449 residents following examination of ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 2,620 persons per square kilometer, placing Burnside in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth of 15.2% since the 2021 census exceeded both the national average (9.9%) and state averages.
+Interstate migration contributed approximately 48.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth is predicted over the period with the suburb expected to increase by 3,602 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 50.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses Victorian State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these trends, Burnside is predicted to have exceptional growth, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the suburb is expected to increase by 3,602 persons, reflecting a total increase of 50.4% over the 17 years.

 Frequently Asked Questions - Population